Law1912/Bitte-Zcash-Intents/README.md

    pnpm install
    ```

+This may only work for an ubuntu system.

 ### Environment Variables

 Create a `.env` file in the root directory of your project and add the necessary environment keys.
 Here is an example of what your `.env` file might look like: